Allegra Itsoga – Director

 Andrew Seguin joined the Le Korsa staff as Director of Communications in July 2015.
 For many years he worked in independent schools, where he oversaw a range of communications, fundraising, and web projects.
 He is based in New York City.

 Crystal Smethurst began working with Le Korsa in 2018 and is based out of our U.S. office.
-She holds a Bachelor of Science degree in Organizational Communication from Northeastern University and has over 15 years of experience in operations, finance and development in the pharmaceutical, education, fitness and non-profit industries.
-Crystal is currently leading development efforts for Le Korsa’s Tambacounda Hospital Campaign, which will support the construction of a much-needed new maternity and pediatric facility in the city of Tambacounda, Senegal.
+She holds a Bachelor of Science degree in Organizational Communication from Northeastern University and has over 15 years of experience in operations, finance and development.
+Crystal is leading our fundraising efforts that support Le Korsa’s many vital programs in Senegal.

 Shannon Hart – Coordinator of International Partnerships